-All the targets are predetermined, specific, quantifiable and aligned with Telefónica's strategic goals, strictly determined and assessed by the Nominating, Compensation and Corporate Governance Committee, which monitors them, so that their alignment with Telefónica's social interests is ensured.
+All the objectives are predetermined, specific, quantifiable and aligned with Telefónica's strategic goals, strictly determined and assessed by the Nominating, Compensation and Corporate Governance Committee, which monitors them, so that their alignment with Telefónica's social interests is ensured.

 The Executive Directors benefit from a fully flexible variable remuneration system that implies no amount is paid to them for this item if they do not meet the minimum achievement thresholds.
 The short- and long-term variable remuneration percentage may become relevant if the maximum target is achieved.
-In any case, such percentage of their total remuneration (considering, for such purpose, the sum of the Fixed Remuneration, Annual Variable Remuneration and the annualised long-term incentive) may not exceed 85%.
+In any case, such percentage of their total remuneration (considering, for such purpose, the sum of the Fixed Remuneration, Short-Term Variable Remuneration and the annualised long-term incentive) may not exceed 85%.

-The pay mix for Telefónica's Executive Directors is shown below, bearing in mind a situation in which the stipulated targets are achieved:
+The pay mix for Telefónica's Executive Directors is shown below, for an scenario in which the stipulated targets are achieved:

-2020 Remuneration scheme for Executive Directors

-In Telefónica, the remuneration based on results has a significant weight in the total remuneration (paymix in case of 100% achievement of objectives or target level)

-■ Fixed Remuneration ■ Annual Variable Remuneration ■ Long Term Incentive in Shares
+2021 Remuneration scheme for executive directors In Telefónica, the performance-based remuneration has a significant weight in the total remuneration (pay mix in case of achievement of objectives at 100% or target) Executive 39% 40% Chairman Chief Operating Officer (Consejero Delegado) Fixed Annual Variable Long Term Incentive Remuneration